Everything you need to know about getting your real estate license in MA! (Updated for 2018)

 Have a social security number.
 Massachusetts real estate license requirements mandate that candidates must have a social security number (though you don't have to be a Massachusetts, or even US, resident).

 With the basic requirements covered, let's get to the good stuff: how to get a real estate license in MA.
-There are 3 steps to get your MA real estate license:
+We covered these briefly above, but here are the 3 steps to get your MA real estate license:

 Take the 40 hour pre-licensing class at a Massachusetts real estate school (that's us!).
 The State of Massachusetts requires that all real estate license MA candidates take a 40 hour course before sitting for the real estate license exam.